-The Company's financial instruments at December 31, 2019 include cash and cash equivalents, accounts receivable, Investment in COY, and accounts payables and accrued liabilities.
+The Company's financial instruments at December 31, 2020 include cash and cash equivalents, accounts receivable, investments, accounts payable and accrued liabilities, accrued tax provision and term loan.

 The fair value of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities approximates their carrying value due to their immediate or short-term nature, unless otherwise noted.
-The fair value of COY shares was based on the closing prices of those shares on Australian Stock Exchange.
+The fair value of investments was based on the closing prices of COY shares on Australian Stock Exchange.